What kind of Insurance should my lawn guy have?

 So, you ask, whom do you call?
 What’s that gonna cost me?
 Whom should you hire?
 You do a little research and hire your very first lawn company to do the mowing, trimming and blowing each week.
 After all, you saw their sign; they returned your call and even gave you a nice low bid.
 Isn’t that the usual way?
 Seems simple enough.
 But, what credentials did you confirm?
 Did they give you any references or a copy of their BBB report?
 Did they offer you a copy of their business insurance coverage?
 Are any of these really that important?
 After all, they’re just cutting the grass, and you have been doing it yourself for years.
 What on earth could go wrong?

 Well, today’s the day!
 You’re all excited to get home because it’s the first week you don’t have to worry about the lawn.
-You return from a hard day at the office to find your lawn’s only been half cut; there’s body damage to your wife’s car where someone’s run up against it with something yellow; the two dining room windows in front are broken. and your prize Hybrid Tea Rose garden is trashed, apparently by the wheels of a commercial grade mower.
+You return from a hard day at the office to find your lawn’s only been half cut; there’s body damage to your wife’s car where someone’s run up against it with something yellow; the two dining room windows in front are broken, and your prize Hybrid Tea Rose garden is trashed, apparently by the wheels of a commercial grade mower.
 When you call the company, they apologize and explain the damage to your wife’s car was from backing their trailer onto your driveway; the windows were broken by rocks from your bedding workers happen to run into, and your prize roses were caught in the path of their guy’s runaway mower that took a life of its own after he was knocked off by a low hanging branch from your Maple tree.
 He couldn't finish the job because he went to the ER for a concussion and lacerations.
 And, oh by the way, they needed the name of your Homeowners Insurance Agent to file a claim to cover his ER bill and lost wages since he couldn't return to work for a few days.
 Don’t think all this could happen?
 Well, it did, and it does.

 Always require your service providers to show proof of General Liability, Property and Workers Compensation coverage before allowing them to set foot to work on your property.
 Don’t become a victim.
 Be protected, not surprised.
 While you're at it, be sure to consider insurance for your landscaping.
-Most people aren't aware that their landscaping it often not covered by homeowners insurance.
+Most people aren't aware that their landscaping is often not covered by homeowners insurance.

 In some cities, like Atlanta Georgia, Lawn Care companies are required to have insurance, so you may even check with your local municipality.